SidharthAnand04/CodeSentinel/llm_response.md

 ---

-This structure exemplifies the detailed evaluation requested.
-I will continue this format for the remaining commits.
-Please let me know if you wish to focus on any specific commit or part of the analysis.
+This ongoing evaluation will continue for the next commits.
+Please indicate if you want any specific focus or adjustments in the analysis.